-Practical conservation volunteering activities this spring season 2022
+Practical conservation volunteering activities all year round

 There is something for everyone to get involved in, with different seasonal countryside tasks taking place on numerous, glorious sites across the partnership area.
 We recommend trying a scrub clearance task first if you are new to practical conservation work, but the majority of our tasks are suitable for all ages (over 16s unless accompanied by an adult please) and abilities, as you can work at your own pace and you will be shown exactly what to do.
 You do need to be fairly fit and enjoy getting out and about in the great outdoors.

 How to get involved and find out more

 If you have any questions or concerns, please just give us a call for a chat before deciding which task would be best for you to start with.
 There is no fixed commitment with our conservation crew, you can come and join in as often as you like, for full or half days.
 Our task sessions run from 10am and end by 4pm, with lunch and tea breaks.
 Exercising whilst socialising in the great outdoors with friendly, like-minded people has recognised widespread health and well-being benefits and of course, supports the maintenance and restoration of the beautiful local countryside and its rare habitats too.

 Please call our task team on 01883 341140 or email us: firstname.lastname@example.org for further information and to let us know in advance when you would like to come and join in.

 To gain an insight into our Downlands Partnership conservation volunteering task days, please visit our Downlands Partnership countryside volunteers Facebook page.

 Please also see our Surrey Countryside Partnerships Health and Safety Guide for Volunteers (PDF).